MedUni Vienna study provides new information for a better understanding of the disease – and potential biomarkers for vaccine development.

 COVID-19 fingerprint in the blood

 At the same time, the scientists established that COVID-19 leaves behind long detectable changes in the blood of convalescents, very similar to a fingerprint.
 For example, the number of granulocytes, which are otherwise responsible in the immune system for fighting bacterial pathogens, is significantly lower than normal in the COVID-19 group.
-Pickl explains: “However, both the CD4 and CD8 T cell compartment developed memory cells and CD8 T cells remained strongly activated.
-This indicates that the immune system is still intensively engaged with the disease several weeks after initial infection.
+Pickl explains: “However, both the CD4 and CD8 T cell compartment developed memory cells, and CD8 T cells remained strongly activated.
+This indicates that the immune system is still intensively engaged with the disease several weeks after the initial infection.
 At the same time, the regulatory cells are greatly diminished – and that is likely a dangerous mix, which could lead to autoimmunity.”
-Furthermore, increased levels of antibody-producing immune cells were detected in the blood of convalescents – the higher the fever of the affected patient during the mild course of the disease, the higher were the antibody levels against the virus.
+Furthermore, increased levels of antibody-producing immune cells were detected in the blood of convalescents – the higher the fever of the affected patient during the mild course of the disease, the higher the antibody levels against the virus.

 “Our findings contribute to a better understanding of the disease and help us in the development of potential vaccines, since we now have access to promising biomarkers and can perform even better monitoring,” the scientists emphasize.
 “Above all, the study shows that the human immune system “doubles up” when defending against COVID-19 with the combined action of immune cells and antibodies – like the defense in a modern soccer team – and that the cells are also able to memorize certain “moves” on the part of the virus (Note: “memory”) and respond to them.
-Now it is a matter of implementing these findings and using them for the development of highly-effective COVID-19 vaccines.”
+Now it is a matter of implementing these findings and using them for the development of highly effective COVID-19 vaccines.”

 Reference: “Immunological imprint of COVID‐19 on human peripheral blood leukocyte populations” by Bernhard Kratzer, Doris Trapin, Paul Ettel, Ulrike Körmoczi, Arno Rottal, Friedrich Tuppy, Melanie Feichter, Pia Gattinger, Kristina Borochova, Yulia Dorofeeva, Inna Tulaeva, Milena Weber, Katharina Grabmeier-Pfistershammer, Peter Tauber, Marika Gerdov, Bernhard Mühl, Thomas Perkmann, Ingrid Fae, Sabine Wenda, Harald Führer, Rainer Henning, Rudolf Valenta and, Winfried F. Pickl, 31 October 2020, Allergy.